 According to a GAO audit, the FMCSA's safety scores for trucking and bus companies were made without having sufficient information to make a fair comparison between companies.
 The GAO report recommended that the FMCSA use greater judgment in rating carriers based on safety records, with the potential result being fewer positive safety ratings.

-If you or someone you know has been hurt by a distracted truck driver, meet with a truck accident lawyer at the Law Offices of Shane Smith.
+If you or someone you know has been hurt by a distracted truck driver, meet with a truck accident lawyer at Shane Smith Law.
 We can assist in every stage of the case including obtaining the available evidence.